-Paris is the world's number one cultural destination: welcoming, cosmopolitan and with an impressive cultural heritage.
-In the QS Best Student Cities 2024 ranking, Paris was selected as the 3rd best student city in Europe and the 6th best in the world.
+With an impressive cultural heritage, a welcoming and cosmopolitan atmosphere, Paris is one of the world's top cultural destinations.
+In the QS Best Student Cities 2025 ranking, Paris was featured as the 3rd best student city in Europe and the 7th best in the world.